maxbernard3/ALGOSUP_Moonshot_Project/doc/functionalSpecification.md

 **Motivations:**

-* Passionate about sustainability and reducing the company’s carbon footprint.
+* Passionate about sustainability and reducing the company's carbon footprint.
 * Wants to improve employee morale and engagement through friendly competition.
 * Interested in data to justify future investments in fuel-efficient vehicles.

 **Usage Scenario:**
 Sarah will review the leaderboard regularly to recognize top performers in fuel efficiency.
 She plans to hold monthly meetings to celebrate the achievements of the best drivers and encourage others to improve.
-She’ll also provide tips on eco-driving based on the data collected from the system.
+She'll also provide tips on eco-driving based on the data collected from the system.

 #### ➭ <ins>Commuter</ins>